kglotfelty/ds9_hacks/README.md

 and provides a rich set of features unavailable other packages.

-It is also highly flexible and configurable (ie _hackable_) for individual users needs.
+It is also highly flexible and configurable (ie _hackable_) for individual users' needs.
 In fact it was designed and built with that level of flexibility in mind.

 This repro contains some (only some) of my own personal ds9 hacks.